gridsync/gridsync/README.rst

 Gridsync
 ========

-Gridsync is a cross-platform, graphical user interface for `Tahoe-LAFS`_, the Least-Authority File Store.
+Gridsync is a cross-platform, graphical user interface for `Tahoe-LAFS`_, the Least Authority File Store.
 It is intended to simplify the configuration and management of locally-running Tahoe-LAFS gateways and to provide user-friendly mechanisms for backing up local files, synchronizing directories between devices, and sharing files and storage resources with other users across all major desktop platforms (GNU/Linux, Mac OS X, and Windows).
 More simply, Gridsync aims to duplicate most of the core functionality provided by other, proprietary "cloud" backup/synchronization services and utilities (such as Dropbox and BitTorrent Sync) but without demanding any sacrifice of the user's privacy or freedom -- and without requiring usage or knowledge of the command line.

 .. _Tahoe-LAFS: https://tahoe-lafs.org